 3.1 Sex Differences for the Top SNP at Previously Published Loci

-Sex-interaction and sex-stratified results for the SNP with the strongest reported association at previously published genome-wide significant loci for amyloid and tau are presented in Table 2.
+Sex interaction and sex-stratified results for the SNPs with the strongest reported associations at previously published genome-wide significant loci for amyloid and tau are presented in Table 2.
 In CSF Aβ-42 analyses, we observed a significant interaction between sex and rs316341 on chromosome 6 (p=0.04), whereby the association was stronger among females (p=4.25x10-8) compared to males (p=0.009).
 In total tau analyses, the previously identified locus on chromosome 3 (rs35055419) showed a genome-wide association among females (p=2.57x10-8), but a nominal association among males (p=0.0003).
 However, the sex x SNP interaction did not reach statistical significance (p=0.17).

 We did not observe a significant sex interaction between the SNP in the APOE locus (rs769449) and any of the CSF biomarkers (p>0.10).
-We have previously published a sex x APOE-ε4 interaction on CSF tau and p-tau levels,14 and here we also observed a sex difference in the association between APOE-ε4 (determined by Taqman genotyping of rs7412 and rs429358) and total tau (p=0.008) in the present sample when meta-analyzing across cohorts.
-Further, when meta-analyzing across the datasets included here and the non-overlapping datasets previously published, we confirmed a sex x APOE-ε4 interaction on both total tau (β=0.21, p=0.00002) and p-tau (β=0.13, p=0.01).
-In 8 out of the 9 total datasets that were analyzed across the two studies, the point estimate for the APOE-ε4 association with CSF tau was larger among females compared to males (Supplemental Figure 2).
+We have previously published a sex x APOE ε4 interaction on CSF tau and p-tau levels,14 and here we also observed a sex difference in the association between APOE ε4 (determined by Taqman genotyping of rs7412 and rs429358) and total tau (p=0.008) in the present sample when meta-analyzing across cohorts.
+Further, when meta-analyzing across the datasets included here and the non-overlapping datasets previously published, we confirmed a sex x APOE ε4 interaction on both total tau (β=0.21, p=0.00002) and p-tau (β=0.13, p=0.01).
+In 8 out of the 9 total datasets that were analyzed across the two studies, the point estimate for the APOE ε4 association with CSF tau was larger among females compared to males (Supplemental Figure 2).

 3.2 Genome-Wide Sex-Specific Associations